Alleviant632/Lostlore-Lands-Worldbuilding/Death and Beyond.md

 Shepherds walk the thin path between the material and spiritual planes, guiding souls to their place of rest.
 A few times over the years, rumors spread of a Shepherds Favor.
 A gift granted to a person who meets a Shepherd upon death and makes a deal.
 A sailor who requested immortality.
 A mage who cannot die.
 A Toran who can call upon the aid of spirits.

-They wear long royal blue robes with embroidered patterns sewn with black, gold, white, purple, green, and orange thread.
+Shepherds wear long royal blue robes with embroidered patterns sewn with black, gold, white, purple, green, and orange thread.
 On the center of the chest a moon, shifting from certain angles into a bright sun.
 The sleeves are adorned with purple triskeles.
 The hood is black, shaped in such a way to resemble a raven's head.
 Many small flowers decorate the rest of the front, sleeves, and sides.

 They meet recently dead spirits who appear through the waterfall in a stone cavern.
 The Shepherd chooses the face of someone the spirit loved most, they appear as someone who has died.
 Few have seen a Shepherds true face.